Fused Glass Art Workshop, Make A Curve!

 Fused Glass Art Curve the beginning

-Well perhaps idle chat was flowing more.
-As with most areas in life, it’s actually starting the project, email, task that can be the hardest part.
-For me it was deciding whether to have a straight trunk for the tree or to just cut a piece of glass and see how the resulting glass piece looks.
-I opted for the second notion and I was glad I did, I just loved how the trunk sat, as if on tippy toes.
+Well, perhaps idle chat was flowing more.
+As with most areas in life, it’s actually starting the project, email, or task that can be the hardest part.
+For me, it was deciding whether to have a straight trunk for the tree or to just cut a piece of glass and see how the resulting glass piece looks.
+I opted for the second notion, and I was glad I did.
+I just loved how the trunk sat, as if on tippy toes.

 Fused Glass Art Curve, half way…

-Tea, coffee and biscuits were available for whenever a break was needed.
-Fearful that I may not finish before the end of the workshop I forewent the refreshments.
+Tea, coffee and biscuits were available whenever a break was needed.
+Fearful that I may not finish before the end of the workshop, I forewent the refreshments.

 Fused Glass Art Curve, times up!

-Before the skyline was even considered the five minutes gong was sounded.
-Luckily I only needed to spread some PVA glue over the remaining clear areas, and my masterpiece would be complete.
+Before the skyline was even considered, the five-minute gong was sounded.
+Luckily, I only needed to spread some PVA glue over the remaining clear areas, and my masterpiece would be complete.
 Everyone seemed to finish on time.
 The results looked great!

-For the time given I was amazed at what I had achieved.
-We all admired each others work and went about adding contact details, for pick up reminders.
+For the time given, I was amazed at what I had achieved.
+We all admired each other’s work and went about adding contact details for pick-up reminders.
 Sarah Auymers and Sarah Quick were great hosts and made the whole experience very easy and relaxed.
-We were working with glass, that can shatter and jump when cut.
+We were working with glass, which can shatter and jump when cut.
 I thought I had come away cut free, when at the very last minute I decided to pat down my work.
-Worried that glass fragments may all fall off the glass when lifted, I pressed my hand down, a sudden sharp, pick was felt.
+Worried that the glass fragments might all fall off the glass when lifted, I pressed my hand down, and a sudden sharp pick was felt.
 The picture says it all.

 Have I got the Bug?
-Well not the bug, but I most definitely would do it again.
-I have learnt so much from this first experience from the tools needed to the understanding of the glass properties and how they will alter once fired, in proposition and colour.
+Well, not the bug, but I most definitely would do it again.
+I have learnt so much from this first experience, from the tools needed to the understanding of the glass properties and how they will alter once fired, in proportion and colour.
 As long as you have an idea, the rest will follow.

 2 thoughts on “Fused Glass Art Workshop, Make A Curve!”